mpatacchiola/blog/_posts/2016-11-15-playing-the-google-chrome-dinosaur-game-with-your-hand.markdown

 The histogram backprojection algorithm
 ---------------------------------------

 The histogram backprojection algorithm was proposed by Swain and Ballard in their article ["Color Indexing"](http://link.springer.com/article/10.1007/BF00130487).
-If you did not read my [previous post]({{site.baseurl}}{% post_url 2016-11-12-the-simplest-classifier-histogram-intersection %}) about **histogram intersection** you should do it, since the backprojection can be considered the complementary of the intersection.
+If you did not read my [previous post]({{site.baseurl}}{% post_url 2016-11-12-the-simplest-classifier-histogram-intersection %}) about **histogram intersection** you should do it, since the backprojection can be considered complementary to the intersection.
 Using the terminology of Swain and Ballard we can say that the **intersection** answers to the question "**What** is the object we are looking to?", whereas the **backprojection** answers to the question "**Where** in the image are the colors that belong to the object being looked for (the target)?".
 How does the backprojection work?
 Given the image histogram $$ I $$ and the model histogram $$ M $$ we define a ratio histogram $$ R $$ as follow:

 $$ R_{i} = min \bigg( \frac{M_{i}}{I_{i}}, 1 \bigg) $$